What our readers say about our books:

 Our Publishing Mission

 Every week we get messages from people that say how their lives have been changed by the books that we publish, how we’ve helped them feel included in a society where difference is all too often frowned upon.

 We believe in the importance of promoting diversity, which is why we publish authors who have lived experiences of the topics we cover.
-So, our books about autism are written by autistic people, just as our books about gender diversity are written by people who identify as gender fluid.
+So, our books about autism are written by autistic people, just as our books about gender diversity are written by trans and non-binary people.
 Our authors are the experts, and it’s our job to make sure their voices are heard.

 We work very closely with the communities for whom we publish, to ensure we’re commissioning books that genuinely help and empower them.
 Our editors, marketing and sales teams speak regularly with our readers - on social media, at conferences and book events, and through long-standing partnerships with associations and charities – so that we can gather first-hand the feedback that informs our future publishing.

 We want our books to inspire readers to change society for the better.

 The JKP Story

 You might already know us for our books on autism, social work and arts therapies, as we’ve been publishing in these areas since we started, in 1987.
 More recently, we have broken new ground in the fields of mental health, gender diversity, adoption and fostering, and special education.
 In 2006, our Singing Dragon imprint was born, the home to our professional books on Chinese medicine and complementary therapies, yoga therapy and nutrition.